JeydinNewWon/SonaBOPApp/README.md

 SonaBOP App is an application developed for downloading music and streaming it within your Desktop.
 Built using the electron library.

-Special thanks to the authors of the following node libararies for making this application possible:
+Special thanks to the authors of the following node libraries for making this application possible:

 * app-root-dir